LCRoysterproject/repo_structure/data/README.md

 - shell_biomass

 It is recommended only to add additional folders if there are more than 10 different datasets (this is **NOT** normal for one individual repository project).

+### General Data Do’s and Don’ts
+For all data collected, the methods, instruments, and protocol summaries used for data collection must be included in the README.md.

+### Color and format
+Excel files should **NOT** contain any color formatting, comments, formulas, graphs, signatures, or designs.
+These datasets will be returned to the submitter to clear the formatting.
+These features may not migrate into new file formats and may get lost.

+### Blanks
+Please do not leave cells blank.
+Blank cells leave a lot up for interpretation-- are the data missing?
+Was it not collected?
+Did something go wrong?
+Therefore, if there is no information available, use “N_A” for character values and “-999” for numerical values.

+### Headers
+All headers, variables, and columns must be defined, and units should be provided, no uppercase or spaces between words.
+Define any acronyms or abbreviations used in the dataset in the README.md.
+An outside user should be able to understand your dataset using this information.